SAUNIER-M/Europa_foodweb/README.md

 The latter two predators also feed on rats, creating a complex web of trophic interactions.

-The aim of this study is to **reconstruct this trophic network using differential equations**, in order to:
+The aim of this study is to **build this trophic network using differential equations**, in order to:
 - Model the viability of each population
 - Simulate the effects of conservation actions on ecosystem stability